Lightnet/reactnode/README.md

   Some packages will required some simple like random id as reactjs required key when doing map loop render html.

+  Note: Some file might be change depend on the logic thinking.
+Due to case sensitive when working with linux.

+  Need to rebuild or rework the layout for logics as learning more about the context and other functions.

 - dayjs

   Used for time stamp for time or date for data store.